31 Mar 2023 Is 2024 the Year to Consider a Roth Conversion?

 The new law also said that beneficiaries other than spouses of retirement plans of all types must cash them out entirely within 10 years of the original owner’s death.
 Previously, an heir may have been able to “stretch” withdrawals out over a longer period.
 The law makes it scary for an adult child to inherit a traditional IRA in his/her peak earning years, as the legacy would increase his/her taxable income and potentially push him/her into a higher tax bracket.
 This also complicates consideration for conversion.

+As laws and limits change, it’s important to be aware of your unique tax liability—and your unique savings opportunities.
 The SECURE Act has made it more complex and confusing for taxpayers to understand whether a Roth conversion is a good idea.
+At Haynie & Company, we make it simple to stay on top of your finances.
 If you want to consider making a Roth conversion, please contact our office to review your specific circumstances.
 There are many variables where the outcome may be unknown.
+Reach out now to get started!

 DO YOU HAVE QUESTIONS OR WANT TO TALK?